 Request for Proposals

 The IDSS/SSRC Combatting Systemic Racism Seed Fund Program is accepting proposals for innovative, early-stage cross-disciplinary research projects with a focus on combatting systemic racism.
 Proposals addressing a broad range of systemic racism challenges are eligible, including but not limited to housing, healthcare, policing and education.
-The Request for Proposals can be found here.
+The Request for Proposals is open until April 15.

 Funded Seed Projects